EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 Run `npm start` and then run several instances of your client application.
 You should see the contract log output printing public keys of connected users.

-## 9. Send and receive user inputs
+## 9. Handle user inputs

 So far our smart contract is only capable of identifying connected users and nothing else.
-HotPocket smart contracts are capable of receiving 'inputs' from users and sending 'outputs' back to users.
-First, let's update our smart contract to process user inputs and send outputs as follows.
+HotPocket smart contracts are capable of receiving 'inputs' from users.
+Let's update our smart contract to process user inputs.

 ```javascript
 for (const user of ctx.users.list()) {